 Prepared Food: Prepared food vendors (Concessionaires) offer freshly made foods, available for sale and immediate consumption on-site at WSFMA Member Markets.
 Vendors should use ingredients produced in Washington State as much as possible.

 Artist / Crafter: One who creates with their own hands the products they offer for sale at WSFMA Member Markets.
 To qualify as an Artisan/Crafter, a majority of the tools and equipment used to produce their products must require skill, personal handling and/or manipulation.
 Artisans/Crafters should incorporate materials grown or produced in Washington State as much as possible and create their products in Washington State only.
-The Bremerton Farmers Market juries all artists/crafters prior to vending at the market.
-Please submit the vendor application and you will be contacted about our upcoming Juried Art day(s).
+The Bremerton Community Farmers Market juries all artists/crafters prior to vending at the market.
+Please submit the vendor application with examples or pictures of art for consideration.

 - No Commercial or Imported Items

 - No Second Hand Items (Exception: Those vendors who take a second hand item and recycle that item intended for a new use.);

 - No Franchises: Those who have entered into an agreement or received a license to sell a company’s products and/or use a company’s packaging, logo, ingredients, and/or marketing tools under that license or any franchise agreement;